simonEllershaw/Unsupervised_medical_BERT/README.md

 ![Unsupervised Confusion Matrix](figures\Unsupervised_Confusion_Matrix.png)

-Although as is the norm (if the data is avaliable) supervised learning will outperform
+Although as is the norm (if the data is available) supervised learning will outperform

 ![Supervised Confusion Matrix](figures\Supervised_Confusion_Matrix.png)

-A more thourough report of methodogy and results is presented in `report.pdf`
+A more thorough report of methodology and results is presented in `report.pdf`

 ## To run